Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality

 \subsection{Neural MPG}

 Suppose that instead of a linear model, the policy's preferences $h_\theta^{(i)}$, $i=1,\ldots,n$, are parametrized by deep neural networks.
 It is immediate from the proofs that the policy gradient theorem holds true, that is, $\theta_{t+1}-\theta_t=\eta\nabla_\theta J_n(\pi_t)$ for the ideal MPG update.
-Furthermore, we deduce a simple criteron that is sufficient for the policy at the end of training to be optimal.
-This criterion is expressed in terms of the \textit{Neural Tangent Kernels} (NTKs) of the neural networks.
-The NTK of the $i$-step policy at time $t$ of training is defined for all $(a,s),(a',s')\in\mathcal{A}\times\mathcal{S}$ as
+We describe the limit of training in terms of the \textit{Neural Tangent Kernels} (NTKs) of the neural networks and the \textit{conjugate kernels} (CKs).
+The NTK of the $i$-step policy (or rather, of the $i$-step preference) at time $t$ of training is defined for all $(a,s),(a',s')\in\mathcal{A}\times\mathcal{S}$ as